shekkbuilder/C-3/Notes/README.md

 	// ptr = 100;  doesn't work; like trying to set the memory address to 100

 For those two variables <b>intVar</b> is the value while <b>&intVar</b> is the memory address of the value. <b>*ptrVar</b> is the value while <b>ptrVar</b> is the memory address of the value.

+### Dereferencing pointers

+One important component of using pointers with structures is the concept of ‘de-referencing’ a pointer.

+To ‘de-reference’ we need to ensure we return a value, not the memory address.
+Use the * de-reference operator to act on the value

+	*pointer = 25

+The <b>&</b> operator is the reference operator (remember "address of") while <b>*</b> is the dereference operator (remember "value pointed to by").

 ## Arrays